pradipece/Github_Git_Practice/README.md

 ## Paragraph

-<p> For the use the Pragraph HTML tags.
-I am Pradip Nath, I just complited Masters from Sweden. </p>
+<p> For the use of the Paragraph HTML tags.
+I am Pradip Nath, I just completed my Master's from Sweden. </p>

 ## Italic

 <i> use for the italic </i>

-_use for the markdown text Use only undeline 1st and last._
+_use for the markdown text Use only underline 1st and last._

 ## Bold